neverfap-deluxe/nfd-api/content/helpful_neverfap_counsel/_index.md

 It's an excellent way to bolster your own knowledge and understanding of NeverFap Deluxe, as well as learn more about the value of teaching others as a tool for persistent change.

-As a Helpful NeverFapper you will essentially be tasked with helping the community out with their questions, offer advice based on NeverFap Deluxe, as well as assist new members of the community so that they feel loved and welcomed!
+As a member of the Helpful NeverFap Counsel you will essentially be tasked with helping the community out with their questions, offer advice based on NeverFap Deluxe, as well as assist new members of the community so that they feel loved and welcomed!

 Here are some base guidelines if you're interested in becoming a Helpful NeverFapper yourself.